raymondEhlers/aliceDockerCVMFS/README.md

  - Sometimes older packages relied on different environmental variables than are used in more recent packages.
 If a package does not seem to be working, check that the environmental variable that are needed are actually defined and that necessary files can actually be found.

+ - If the output from the `setupAliceEnv.sh` script looks similar to:

+    ````
+    Warning: failed to access http://cvmfs-stratum-one.cern.ch/cvmfs/alice.cern.ch/.cvmfspublished through proxy DIRECT
+    Warning: failed to use Geo-API with cvmfs-stratum-one.cern.ch
+    Warning: failed to access http://cernvmfs.gridpp.rl.ac.uk/cvmfs/alice.cern.ch/.cvmfspublished through proxy DIRECT
+    Warning: failed to use Geo-API with cernvmfs.gridpp.rl.ac.uk
+    ...
+    ````

+    then CVMFS cannot access the necessary servers.
+In this case, check your internet connection.

+    For Mac OS X, exit the container, then restart the docker-machine with `docker-machine restart $vmName`.
+You will need to replace `vmName` with the name of your VM - it is almost always `default`.

 ### Mac OS X Specific Troubleshooting

- - If CVMFS is failing to access packages, then restart the docker-machine with `docker-machine restart $vmName`.
-You will need to replace `vmName` with the name of your VM - it is almost always `default`.

  - If you see errors about clock skew in `make`, you should run make again after your initial `make` finishes.
 This is caused by the way that files are shared via `nfs`.
 Running make again should update the build in case any files were missed.
 (In testing, the files that had clock skews did not appear to be source files which would have mattered for the build.
 They were just configuration files.
 However, it is still a good idea to pay attention to these types of errors).

- - If you connect to Cisco AnyConnect (ie for the Yale VPN), it will probably break the network routing until you restart.
+ - If you connect to Cisco AnyConnect VPN client, it will probably break the network routing until you restart.
 Based on the available information, [this](https://github.com/boot2docker/boot2docker/issues/628#issuecomment-148961252) should resolve the issue, but I have not tested it yet.
-Note that boot2docker is the old name for what we are using now.
+Note that `boot2docker` is the old name for what we are using now.

 #### `docker-machine-nfs` Troubleshooting